11 Top-Rated Attractions & Things to Do in Park City, UT

 Park City has a great selection of restaurants, serving the trendiest fare, and many luxury hotels to choose from.
 Shopping options range from eclectic boutiques on Main Street to outlet shopping on the edge of town.

-Getting to Park City is easy-it's less than an hour's drive from Salt Lake City airport.
+Getting to Park City is easy - it's less than an hour's drive from Salt Lake City airport on Interstate Highways.
 You can leave New York in the morning and still catch a few runs at Deer Valley in the late afternoon.
 To discover more things to see and do, have a read through our list of top attractions in Park City.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.